juppifluppi/tclint/README.md

 ## Conda program installation from source

-The model can be installed as program in a new conda environment with all the necessary packages listed above from source in the following way:
+The model can be installed as program in a new conda environment with all the necessary packages listed above in the following way:

 1. (go to your local ~/anaconda3/envs/ directory)
 2. ```git clone https://github.com/juppifluppi/tclint.git```